Apple, Foxconn say they overly relied on temporary workers in China

 Apple also said it discovered interns at a supplier facility had worked overtime at night, violating company policy, and that “this issue has been corrected.”
 It said the interns worked overtime voluntarily and were properly compensated.

-Foxconn separately confirmed over-reliance on temporary workers, known internally dispatch workers.
+Foxconn separately confirmed over-reliance on temporary workers, known internally as dispatch workers.

 “We did find evidence that the use of dispatch workers and the number of hours of overtime work carried out by employees, which we have confirmed was always voluntary, was not consistent with company guidelines,” Foxconn said.